Masterzach32/ins-quiktest/README.md

 Enumerates make recipes for the binary executables which will be placed into app/, and for which sources files can be found in src/.

-#### NUMBER_OF_NODES
-This describes the number of devices involved in the network, including the master device.
-Ensure `NUMBER_OF_NODES` is not greater than the number of elements in any of the arrays below.
-#### COLORS
-This formerly contained literal colors, but now is just a list of names for humans to call the master and slave devices by.
-#### UNAME
-The login username for each of the Raspberry Pi devices.
-#### LOGIN
-The login address of each Pi.
-It is recommended to use the .local domain, as this is robust to changes in IP address due to network alterations.
-#### ENABLE
-This is the master enable/disable switch for each device.
-0 indicates OFF, greater than 0 indicates ON.
-#### BPS_COM1, BPS_COM2, BPS_COM3
-These arrays describe the baudrates for every COM port in the system; there is no error checking for these arrays, and incorrect or misspelled baudrates will be used verbatim.
-Zeroes in these arrays are semantically identical to a disable of that particular port.
-#### RS_422
-This is a switch similar to `ENABLE`; this enables the RS-422 interface for a given node.
-0 indicates RS-232, and any number greater than 0 indictates RS-422.
-#### CMD_COM1, CMD_COM2
-These arrays list the commands to be sent to specific COM ports to begin the test.
-The files listed here will be preprended with "cmd/", as all command files are stored in the cmd/ directory.
-As an example, if one wanted to send the command described in cmd/INS_OPVT.cmd to COM1 on the the 3rd node, the assignment `CMD_COM1[3]="INS_OPVT.cmd"` will suffice.
-#### LX, LY, LZ
-The IMU to antenna offset of the SPAN and INS units are all described here, in meters.
-The unit vectors are as follows: x points towards the right side of the vehicle, y towards the front, and z upwards, forming a right handed coordinate system.
-These values are loaded into each INS before the test, and to apply PV offsets to the INS logs; note that the SPAN's internal IMU offset is set by the command cmd/SPAN-start.cmd, and may differ from the elements `LX[0]`, `LY[0]`, and `LZ[0]`.
-#### SP, red, green, yellow, grey, end
-The remaining variables are cosmetic, and enumerate colors and spacing for the console output.

 ## master.sh